github/opensource.guide/README.md

 This means you can use the code and content in this repository except for GitHub trademarks in your own projects.

 When you contribute to this repository you are doing so under the above licenses.

+## Acknowledgments

+The initial release of the Handbook was authored by @nayafia, @bkeepers, @stephbwills, and @mlinksva.
+Thanks to @aitchabee, @benbalter, @brettcannon, @coralineada, @dmleong, @ericholscher, @gr2m, @janl, @jfrazelle, @joshsimmons, @kytrynx, @lee-dohm, @mikeal, @mikemccquaid, @nathansobo, @nsqe, @orta, @parkr, @shazow, @steveklabnik, and @wooorm for lending their valuable input and expertise leading up to the initial release.
+Thanks to @sophshep for designing the Handbook.